Metal: Electrical and thermal

-Metals are relatively good conductors of heat.
-The electrons in a metal's electron cloud are highly mobile and easily able to pass on heat-induced vibrational energy.
+All of the metallic alloys as well as conducting ceramics and polymers are metals by the same definition; for instance titanium nitride has delocalized states at the Fermi level.
+They have electrical conductivities similar to those of elemental metals.
+Liquid forms are also metallic conductors or electricity, for instance mercury.
+In normal conditions no gases are metallic conductors.
+However, a plasma is a metallic conductor and the charged particles in a plasma have many properties in common with those of electrons in elemental metals, particularly for white dwarf stars.

+Metals are relatively good conductors of heat, which in metals is transported mainly by the conduction electrons.
+At higher temperatures the electrons can occupy slightly higher energy levels given by Fermi–Dirac statistics.
+These have slightly higher momenta (kinetic energy) and can pass on thermal energy.
+The empirical Wiedemann–Franz law states that in many metals the ratio between thermal and electrical conductivities is proportional to temperature, with a proportionality constant that is roughly the same for all metals.

-The contribution of a metal's electrons to its heat capacity and thermal conductivity, and the electrical conductivity of the metal itself can be calculated from the free electron model.
+The contribution of a metal's electrons to its heat capacity and thermal conductivity, and the electrical conductivity of the metal itself can be approximately calculated from the free electron model.
 However, this does not take into account the detailed structure of the metal's ion lattice.
 Taking into account the positive potential caused by the arrangement of the ion cores enables consideration of the electronic band structure and binding energy of a metal.
-Various mathematical models are applicable, the simplest being the nearly free electron model.
+Various models are applicable, the simplest being the nearly free electron model.
+Modern methods such as density functional theory are typically used.

 Chemical

-Metals are usually inclined to form cations through electron loss.
-Most will react with oxygen in the air to form oxides over various timescales (potassium burns in seconds while iron rusts over years).
-Some others, like palladium, platinum, and gold, do not react with the atmosphere at all.
-The oxides of metals are generally basic, as opposed to those of nonmetals, which are acidic or neutral.
-Exceptions are largely oxides with very high oxidation states such as CrO3, Mn2O7, and OsO4, which have strictly acidic reactions.
+The elements which form metals usually form cations through electron loss.
+Most will react with oxygen in the air to form oxides over various timescales (potassium burns in seconds while iron rusts over years) which depend upon whether the native oxide forms a passivation layer that acts as a diffusion barrier.
+Some others, like palladium, platinum, and gold, do not react with the atmosphere at all; gold can form compounds where it gains an electron (aurides, e.g. caesium auride).
+The oxides of elemental metals are often basic.
+However, oxides with very high oxidation states such as CrO3, Mn2O7, and OsO4 often have strictly acidic reactions; and oxides of the less electropositive metals such as BeO, Al2O3, and PbO, can display both basic and acidic properties.
+The latter are termed amphoteric oxides.

-Painting, anodizing, or plating metals are good ways to prevent their corrosion.
-However, a more reactive metal in the electrochemical series must be chosen for coating, especially when chipping of the coating is expected.
-Water and the two metals form an electrochemical cell and, if the coating is less reactive than the underlying metal, the coating actually promotes corrosion.